avalanche-foundation/ACPs/ACPs/236-continuous-staking/README.md

 Continuous staking introduces a mechanism that allows validators to remain staked indefinitely, without having to manually submit new staking transactions at the end of each period.

-Instead of committing to a fixed end time upfront, validators specify a cycle duration (period) when they submit an `AddContinuousValidatorTx`.
-At the end of each cycle, the validator is automatically re-staked for a new cycle of the same duration, unless the validator has submitted a `StopContinuousValidatorTx`.
+Instead of committing to a fixed end time upfront, validators specify a cycle duration (period) when they submit an AddContinuousValidatorTx.
+At the end of each cycle, the validator is automatically re-staked for a new cycle of the same duration, unless the validator has submitted a StopContinuousValidatorTx.
+If a validator submits a StopContinuousValidatorTx during a cycle, the validator will continue validating until the end of the current cycle, at which point the validator exits and funds unlock.
+The minimum and maximum cycle lengths follow the same protocol parameters as before (`MinStakeDuration` and `MaxStakeDuration`).

+Delegators interact with continuous validators in the same way as with fixed-period validators, and the same constraints
+apply: a delegation period must fit entirely within the validator’s cycle.
+Delegators cannot delegate across multiple cycles, since there is no guarantee that a validator will continue validating after the current cycle.
-Rewards accrue once per cycle, and they are automatically added to principal in subsequent cycles.

-At the end of each cycle, if the updated stake weight (previous stake + staking rewards + delegatee rewards) exceeds the maximum stake limit defined in the network configuration, the excess amount is automatically withdrawn and sent to the wallets specified in the original transaction.
+Rewards accrue once per cycle, and they are automatically added to principal in subsequent cycles, both for validator rewards and for delegation rewards.
+If the updated stake weight (previous stake + staking rewards + delegatee rewards) exceeds the maximum stake limit defined in the network configuration, the excess amount is automatically withdrawn and sent to `ValidatorRewardsOwner` and `DelegatorRewardsOwner`.

+Because of the way `RewardValidatorTx` is structured, multiple instances cannot be issued without resulting in identical transaction IDs.
+To resolve this, a new transaction type has been introduced for both rewarding and stopping continuous
+validators: `RewardContinuousValidatorTx`.
+Along with the validator’s creation transaction ID, it also includes a timestamp.
+For simplicity and consistency, any stake exceeding the maximum limit is withdrawn from the validator, and the resulting UTXOs are tied to the `RewardContinuousValidatorTx` ID.

 Note: Submitting an `AddContinuousValidatorTx` immediately followed by a `StopContinuousValidatorTx` replicates the behavior of the current staking system.